Category: Trip-planning

 • Seaforth Sportfishing (seaforthboatrentals.com) — trip reports updated after each departure.

 These landing reports are the most reliable source of current fishing intelligence for the Coronado Islands and northern Baja waters.
 They’re written by the people who were just there.
+My site aggregates and visualizes their data, but you can go straight to the source anytime.

 Community Forums: Depth and Detail